 Over there in the corner sits Ed who sticks to himself and is eating an oyster poor boy special.
 Jingo John sits in the rocking chair by the fire singing a old-timey tune to himself.
 At the bar sit the regular happy hour duo of Cal and Carl who are just about to leave as it is a little after six and the drinks go up a buck.
 Behind the bar is Claudia, the sultry Mexican bartenderess writing up a ticket for Cal.
-I sit down next to Carl.
+Daphne sidles up next to Carl.
 Just then a blast of cold air ushers in Sonny Stevens who sits down at the end of the bar and orders a Cab and a blackened chicken Caesar salad to go.

 “It might be a gender thing.
 But it also might be that you were twenty years younger, ” Sonny explains.

-Claudia interrupted the disagreement and said, “Well Daphne, being called “old” is better than than being called “an old blister.
+Claudia interrupted the disagreement and said, “Well Daphne, being called “old” is better than than being called “an old blister”.
 I remember the time that some guy called up here to make a dinner reservation and asked if the two old blisters were still bar tending.
 I told him “No, They’re all long gone.”
 So pretty soon he comes waltzing in and sees me.
 I ask him what he wants to drink.
 He gets this startled look on his face when he realizes that he talked to me on the phone and called me an old blister.
 It was good to see him squirm a bit.”

 I have to admit I had never heard the term “old blister” and I found it quite offensive.
 I asked Thelma if she had heard the term.
 She shook her head and said “No, that’s a new one on me.”

-I turned to Cowboy Clay and Will and asked them if they had heard the term.
+Daphne turned to Cowboy Clay and Will and asked them if they had heard the term.
 They looked at each other and there was a pause.
 Then Will admitted he had heard the word.
 Cowboy Clay nodded and said, “Yeh, it’s like being called an old hide.
 It’s a term of respect.”

-“Oh, right,” I snorted, “a blister is a sign of respect.
+“Oh, right,” she snorted, “a blister is a sign of respect.
 So, it’s a good thing.
 It’s not an irritating thing.
 It’s not that it makes you wince.
-By the way, is this blister on your foot or on your butt?
-And I don’t get old hide either.
-That’s another respectful term?
-Okay, maybe she’s a good hand to have around when the going gets tough, but isn’t it also akin to “she looks like she’s been rode hard and put up wet?”
-You know you guys all have these terms of endearment, I mean, respect, but women just don’t have the same terms for you guys.
+It’s like the blister on your foot or on your butt is a nice thing to have?
+And I don’t get how old hide is a term of respect.
+Okay, maybe she’s a good hand to have around when the going gets tough, but isn’t it also akin to saying that”she looks like she’s been rode hard and put up wet?”
+You what galls me is that you guys all have these terms of endearment, I mean, “respect”, but women just don’t have the same terms of “respect” for you guys.
 Old coot or stubborn jackass doesn’t really have the punch that old blister or old hide does.”

 At this point Cowboy Clay sighs and says, “Daphne, why do you always make such a big deal about such a simple thing.
 It’s just an expression.”